 The size of the study area, and its use by the military, meant that some parts of the SIMTA site could only be surveyed from a vehicle.
 However, areas where possible features were suggested by the documentary evidence were examined on foot.
 In most areas of the SIMTA site, surface visibility was poor because of the bitumen and concrete pavements covering the ground surface.
-Due to security restrictions, not all of the SIMTA site could be accessed and it was not possible to examine the southern portion of the site or the area of scrub beyond.

 A representative sample of the WWII structures at the SIMTA site were examined, and photographs taken of significant structural elements.
 The landscape was examined for any sign of former roads or railway sidings, and any visible features were noted and photographed.